 Social media post boosting

 So, while you definitely shouldn’t boost every single post, it’s absolutely worth paying to extend the reach of your most important updates.
-These would include sales, new stock, popular blog posts etc.
+These would include sales, new stock, popular posts etc.

-On Instagram, you are able to tailor your boosted post to what action you’d like the user to take.
+On Instagram, you’re able to tailor your boosted post to what action you’d like the user to take.
 For example, if you’d like people to click through to your website, the advertisement will prompt them to do just that.
 If, however, you want to grow your following, it will prompt them to visit your profile.

 Facebook, on the other hand, allows you to narrow down your target market quite significantly, according to age, gender, location and even interests.
 This really helps to reach only those who really matter.